Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Examples

 \begin{example}[D3] The helper struggled with wiring instructions, \textit{``Oh, um...it should attach on the...here [adds annotation]...as well as on the inside of the triangle, like on the inside edge of the triangle that connects to the circle thing...Sorry...the thing...the clear thing with the circle on it,''} and stated, \textit{``I wish I could like look, but I don't think there's a way to get inside the house...maybe if I do this...''} The helper moved the camera and remarked, \textit{``Okay, I see it...sort of...,''} and instructed the worker with an annotation, \textit{``It should attach right...here [adds annotation].''} \end{example}

 \begin{example}[D2] The helper took time to set up the view and prefaced the process by stating, \textit{``Sorry...I need to adjust the camera first.
-This is not a very comfortable viewing angle for me.''} After moving the camera, the helper continued, \textit{``Okay, this is nice [acknowledging the view]...So first you want to fix...this L-shaped stuff [base supports]...like here [adds annotation] and here [adds annotation].''} \end{example}
+This is not a very comfortable viewing angle for me.''} After moving the camera for a few seconds, the helper continued, \textit{``Okay, this is nice [acknowledging the view]...So first you want to fix...this L-shaped stuff [base supports]...like here [adds annotation] and here [adds annotation].''} \end{example}

-\begin{example}[D1] In the \textit{robot-led mode} where the robot was tracking the worker's hand, the worker asked, \textit{``Which drawer do you want me to open up here?''} The worker moved toward a drawer, and the helper responded, \textit{``We don't need the blue one...we need to find us more...''} The worker then moved their hand to a different location in the workspace, changing the view.
-Finally, the helper switched to the \textit{helper-led mode} and said, \textit{``Okay, hold on...
+\begin{example}[D1] In the \textit{robot-led mode} where the robot was tracking the worker's hand, the worker asked, \textit{``Which drawer do you want me to open up here?''} The worker moved toward a drawer, and the helper responded, \textit{``We don't need the blue one...we need to find us more...''} The worker then independently moved their hand to a different location in the workspace, changing the view unexpectedly for the helper.
+Frustrated, the helper switched to the \textit{helper-led mode} and said, \textit{``Okay, hold on...
 I will open mode 1 [\textit{helper-led mode}]...I almost find it,''} and instructed the worker to pick up the required component, \textit{``We have to pick up the red one.''} \end{example}

-\begin{example}[D8] When trying to view the wall grid, the helper first moved the camera with the \textit{helper-led mode}.
+\begin{example}[D8] When trying to view the vertical wall grid, the helper first moved the camera with the \textit{helper-led mode}.
 The helper was mostly successful in getting a good view of the grid but finally asked the worker, \textit{``Can you move the camera a little bit closer in Mode 3 [\textit{worker-led mode}] so that I can see it better?''} \end{example}

-\begin{example}[D3] The helper stated to the worker, \textit{``I'm gonna have it [the robot] follow your hand, and you're going to start opening drawers again...[worker moves hand]...one above it...[worker moves hand]...nope not that...[worker moves hand]...one above it''}. \end{example}
+\begin{example}[D3] During the search for the last component on the wall grid, the helper stated to the worker, \textit{``I'm gonna have it [the robot] follow your hand, and you're going to start opening drawers again...[worker moves hand]...one above it...[worker moves hand]...nope not that...[worker moves hand]...one above it...Maybe take that out and show me?...[worker brings the component closer to the camera]...Yeah, that's what we're looking for.''} \end{example}

-\begin{example}[D4] The worker remarked, \textit{``Oh, here it is''}, before picking up and presenting to the helper a storage box that the dyad was searching.
+\begin{example}[D4] The worker remarked, \textit{``Oh, here it is''}, before picking up and presenting to the helper a storage box that the dyad was looking for.
 The helper engaged the \textit{robot-led mode} in response to the worker's remark to track the worker's movement. \end{example}